How to find us

 STAY CONNECTED TO SCANDINAVIA HOUSE

 Sign up for Scandinavia House’s e-newsletter from scandinaviahouse.org and receive weekly updates on our upcoming cultural programs, special ticket offers, and other Nordic happenings in and around New York.
+Like our Facebook page, follow us on Twitter @ScanHouse, listen to us on SoundCloud, and subscribe to us on YouTube!

 We are pleased to share the good news that Charity Navigator has awarded The American-Scandinavian Foundation four out of four stars for financial accountability and transparency.
 Click the logo to review our rating.